gawadx1/100-days-building-ai-products/README.md

 ### Day 57 — Testing AI Applications

-اعمل Unit Tests لـ Prompts وEvaluations لـ RAG. ضمان جودة AI Apps.
+Write Unit Tests for prompts and Evaluations for RAG.
+Quality assurance for AI apps.

 **`Testing`**